RealKinetic/codelab/README.md

 Work through Google's [Entity and Sentiment Analysis with the Natural Language API][GCL.NL] codelab, then move on to [STEP 2](#step-2-getting-started-with-google-cloud-sql-mysql).

+NOTE: Do not forget to enable the Cloud Natural Language API.
+To do this, under API Manager, goto Library, then find Cloud Natural Language and click it.
+Click enable.

 ## STEP 2: Getting Started with Google Cloud SQL MySQL